Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Filter for ranking difficulty and volume balance

 Sort the filtered list by ranking difficulty ascending to see easier wins first.
-Look for keywords where your competitor ranks in positions 4 through 10, not the top 3.
+Look for keywords where your competitor ranks in positions 4 through 10.
 These represent terms where they have visibility but haven't fully optimized, giving you room to outrank them with stronger content.
 Pay special attention to question-based keywords and informational queries, which often have lower difficulty than commercial terms.

 Target keywords where competitors rank in positions 4 to 10, not the heavily fortified top 3 spots.